vbernard16/Workout-Tracker---Client/README.md

 ## How to run

-To get started, click [this]https://vbernard16.github.io/Workout-Tracker---Client/) link.
+To get started, click: https://vbernard16.github.io/Workout-Tracker---Client/).
 You'll be taken to the sign-in/sign-up page.
 Once you create an account, sign in using your account info.

 Once you're logged in, you're ready to begin your fitness journey.